-Fixed assets that the School retains title to that exceed a dollar threshold of \$1,000, and which benefit future periods are capitalized at cost or at the fair value at the date of gift, if donated.
+Property and equipment assets that the School retains title to that exceed a dollar threshold of \$1,000, and which benefit future periods are capitalized at cost or at the fair value at the date of gift, if donated.
 Depreciation is computed using the straight-line method over the estimated useful lives of the respective assets as follows:

-Furniture and equipment - 5 to 10 years Leasehold improvements - lower of useful life of asset and life of lease h.
+Furniture and equipment - 5 to 10 years Leasehold improvements - lower of useful life of asset and life of lease g.
 Leases

 The School determines if an arrangement is or contains a lease at inception.
 Leases are included in ROU assets and lease liabilities in the statement of financial position.
 ROU assets and lease liabilities reflect the present value of the future minimum lease payments over the lease term, and ROU assets also include prepaid or accrued rent.
 The change in operating lease right-of-use asset and liability on the statement of cash flows includes the amortization of the ROU asset and cash payments for leases offset by the accretion of the discounted lease liability.
 Operating lease expense is recognized on a straight-line basis over the lease term.
 The School does not report ROU assets and lease liabilities for its short-term leases (leases with a term of 12 months or less).
-Instead, the lease payments of those leases are reported as lease expense on a straight-line basis over the lease term.
+Instead, the lease term.
 Lease terms may include options to extend or terminate the lease when it is reasonably certain that the School will exercise that option.

-i.
+h.
 In-kind Contributions